 View our interactive map of Boating Destinations in Cape Coral and other areas of Southwest Florida and read about the restaurants, bars, parks, shopping promenades, and beaches that are just a short cruise away.

 Read more about Cape Coral and things to do in Cape Coral.
-And learn more about things to do in Cape Coral at the Parks and Recreation web site, including these videos of the Cape Coral beach at the Yacht Club.
+For example, the Cape, as the city is often referred to, is home to numerous parks and nature preserves, making it a real paradise for outdoor enthusiasts.
+Golf is a popular pastime, as well as hiking, bicycling, and birding.
+And we provide links to the Parks and Recreation web site, including videos of the Cape Coral beach at the Yacht Club.

 A Little History About Cape Coral